LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 OpenShift
 ~~~~~~~~~

-The Red Hat OpenShift Container Platform (OCP) is an enterprise product based on Google's Kubernetes.
-[16] It has a stronger focus on security with support for having access control lists (ACLs) for managing containers in separate projects and full SELinux support.
-It also provides more features to extend Kubernetes functionality.
-Only NFS is officially supported as the storage back-end.
-Other storage providers are marked as a "Technology Preview."
-[3]

-The Origin Kubernetes Distribution (OKD), originally known as OpenShift Origin, is the free and open source community edition of RHOCP.
-[4] OKD 4.5 was the first stable release for the 4.Y series.
-[21] It supports being deployed ontop of Red Hat CoreOS and Fedora CoreOS.
-[21]

 Below is a list of RHOCP and OKD versions that correspond with the upstream Kubernetes release.
 The RHOCP 4.0 release was skipped and used for internal testing only.
 RHOCP 4 introduced Operators and OperatorHub.
 It also requires all Master nodes to be installed on Red Hat CoreOS.
 [5]